mmatsumoto/kotlin-webinar/src/test/kotlin/br/com/kotlin/dsl/00agenda.md

     - DSL support
     - Onboard
         - For Scala, Groovy 🍰
-        - Intellij it's going to teach you more than Google
+        - IntelliJ it's going to teach you more than Google
         - Does not force you go into another full paradigm, framework, tools

 - Kotlin keynotes: